Located at Wilshire Boulevard and Vermont Avenue, it is served by the Red Line and the Purple Line.

-The library is named after Pío de Jesús Pico, the last Mexican governor of Alta California.
-He died in 1894.
+Named after Pío de Jesús Pico, the last Mexican governor of Alta California, who died in 1894.

 MADANG is a three-level shopping and entertainment complex located just north of Wilshire Boulevard on the western side of Western Avenue.